Last Updated on

 1. Ubiquiti Networks Unifi PRO Access Point (UAP-AC-PRO-US)

 The first WAP on our list is Ubiquiti Unifi Pro.
 I don’t have any doubt while taking this in the first position.
 The very good thing about Unifi is that you can use it as an indoor or outdoor unit.
 It is weatherproof and supports 3×3 MIMO technology.

 Ubiquiti Networks developed this enterprise solution that can begin small and develop as required.
 The small and round access point can be employed singly or in series with many units communicating with each other.
 This provides you with unsurpassed flexibility for convenience.
 For instance, you can start from 2-3 and simply add later if more coverage is required.

 It features the most modern in WiFi 802.11AC multiple inputs, multiple output MIMO technology that can deliver up to 300Mbps speeds and with exceptional signal ranges of up to 400 feet.
-The device has an exceptional design, super easy to install and can be comfortably mounted on the ceilings or the wall (accessories are included).
+The device has an outstanding design, super easy to install and can be comfortably mounted on the ceilings or the wall (accessories are included).

-The open Mesh A 42 unlimited 802.11ac is a cloud management wireless access point that is built with simultaneous 5GHz and 2.4 GHz radios and MU-MIMO technology.
+The open Mesh A 42 unlimited 802.11ac is a cloud-managed wireless access point that is built with simultaneous 5GHz and 2.4GHz radios and MU-MIMO technology.
 This makes it have strong capabilities when it comes to performance.